CWA, Dirty Bomb and RDD Investigative Readiness

 Po-210 is a short-lived alpha-emitting radionuclide (half-life 138.4 days) produced by neutron bombardment of bismuth-209 in nuclear reactors.
 It is not commercially available at the doses required for weaponisation.
 The investigation by the Metropolitan Police, supported by the UK Atomic Weapons Establishment (AWE) at Aldermaston and the Health Protection Agency (now Public Health England), identified Po-210 in Litvinenko's urine on the day before his death, providing both the clinical diagnosis and the forensic identification simultaneously.

 The isotope fingerprinting element of the investigation was its most technically distinctive component.
 Po-210 produced in different reactors or from different bismuth targets has slightly different isotopic ratios of Po-210 and accompanying nuclides.
 AWE's isotope-ratio analysis compared the Po-210 from the London contamination sites against reference data.
 The analysis pointed to a Russian reactor source.
 This type of nuclear forensics, using isotopic fingerprinting to trace radionuclides to their production history, is the same methodology applied by the International Atomic Energy Agency (IAEA) to trace illicitly trafficked nuclear materials in the Nuclear Forensics International Technical Working Group (ITWG) framework.
+The medical consequences of radiation exposure that drove the clinical diagnosis are relevant context from the forensic medicine topic on medico-legal autopsy procedure and techniques.

 The UK public inquiry (the Litvinenko Inquiry, chaired by Sir Robert Owen, reporting in January 2016) concluded that the killing was "probably approved" by then-FSB Director Nikolai Patrushev and President Vladimir Putin.
 The inquiry relied on both the forensic science (AWE isotope fingerprinting, Met Police scene evidence) and the classified intelligence evidence heard in closed sessions.